 This is the classic question that prevents some small business from even engaging in social media – but whether or not you have a presence, there might still be social media users talking about you!

 It’s important that businesses at least monitor what is being said about them on public platforms such as blogs/websites, Twitter, Google+, Instagram and review sites such as Yelp.
 Facebook and LinkedIn become a bit trickier to monitor unless you have a Company Page, in which case you can monitor simply by looking at your notifications.

 Historically speaking, Twitter is where a majority of so-called “social media crises” seem to be.
 This is one of the reasons I recommend companies at least establish a presence there, monitor for mentions, and build a community of fans who will naturally come to your rescue when problems might happen.

 When it comes to a legal situation, you obviously want to make sure you are consulting with a legal team that is well versed in social media and can help guide you through the legal issues vis a vis social media.
-I think that social media and the law is so important that I recruited two lawyers, Kyle-Beth Hilfer and James Wu, to contribute on this blog on a monthly basis, and you should be in touch with them if you are looking to create or upgrade your legal team.
+I think that social media and the law is so important that I recruited two lawyers, to contribute on this blog on a monthly basis, and you should be in touch with them if you are looking to create or upgrade your legal team.

 Where do you see social media marketing heading in the next few years?

 I think there is so much in the here and now that small businesses can be doing to Maximize Their Social that I honestly don’t like to discuss the future, which is unpredictable.
 But I can tell you that there are some specific trends that will continue to be powerful into the future: the emergence and power of visual social media marketing, the importance of creating unique content for a website’s blog as well as social media presence, and the increasing Pay to Play landscape in social.
 I wrote about all of these trends in an earlier blog post this year entitled.

 Those are my views on social media for small business marketing – what are yours?